 A lot of research goes prior to any travel we make, reasons being 1. we have kids, 2. we want to be responsible and ethical travelers, 3. we love unique experiences.
 So, when we came across Suján’s Jawai, it felt like we found a treasure.
 Not only do they have a beautiful story, but they also seem to have a strong commitment to community, culture, and wildlife!
 To top that all off, the hotel looks beautiful!

 My eldest is obsessed with rhinoceros, so for his birthday, hopefully, we are free to travel then, we’ve planned to take him to Kaziranga National Park, a World Heritage Site, where he can get up close and personal with one.
-While looking for hotels, the Diphlu River Lodge, came highly recommended, the more we asked around the more this hotel’s name popped-up, so we checked it out, and we fell in love.
+While looking for hotels, the Diphlu River Lodge, came highly recommended by other expats in India, the more we asked around the more this hotel’s name popped-up, so we checked it out, and we fell in love.
 The cottages look like luxury treehouses packed with culture and tradition.
 The best part of it is how this lodge seems to be located in the park itself, we will be surrounded by different species of animals and plants!

 The Ultimate Luxury Camp, Nagaland